 Whether you're passionate about being a foodie, a Boston Red Sox fan, a fan of Jay-Z, or a customer of a corporation, there is a Page or Group on Facebook for you.
+You should also try creating a community around something that matters to you.
 You'd be amazed at how many others will be interested.
 Niche communities can grow at crazy rates, especially when the members of the community are as passionate as you are.